uscensusbureau/citysdk/docs/citysdk.census.md

 **Parameters**

-**requestIn**: , Checks the geo-related parts of the request against the geography definition of the API being requested
+**requestIn**: `object`, Checks the geo-related parts of the request against the geography definition of the API being requested

-**callback**: , Checks the geo-related parts of the request against the geography definition of the API being requested
+**callback**: `function`, Checks the geo-related parts of the request against the geography definition of the API being requested